smok-serwis/zookeeper-volume/README.md

 It accepts also a `path` argument, which is the address of the z-node to mount as root.

+# Building from source

+Just check this repo out on a normal UNIX platform (sorry, only UNIXes supported for the time being) and invoke `build.sh`.
+`build.sh` will automatically install and enable the plugin.

 # Thanks and credits